BISNISCREATIVE/MOVIE-APPS/README.md

 This repository will stay in sync with your deployed chats on [v0.dev](https://v0.dev).
 Any changes you make to your deployed app will be automatically pushed to this repository from [v0.dev](https://v0.dev).

+## What technologies are used for this project?
+This project is built with:
+Vite
+TypeScript
+React
+shadcn-ui
+Tailwind CSS

 ## Deployment

 Your project is live at: